Russell-S-Harper/FLT/README.md

 ## To Do

 - Expecting a lot of revisions!
-- Looking for sample real-world source code to test against
+- Looking for sample real-world source code to test against.
-- Current worst-case precisions, in decimal digits:
+- Current worst-case precision for the polynomial approximations, in decimal digits:

 |  fn  | digits |
 |------|--------|